-Why You Need Multiple Tools
+Why You Need More Than One Tool

-Slither — The Static Analysis Standard
+Slither — Dataflow Static Analysis

 Installation and Usage